umbraco/UmbracoDocs/Umbraco-Headless/Getting-Started-Cloud/The-Headless-Portal/index.md

 ## Go to backoffice

-Clicking on the Go to backoffice link will open up a new tab with the login screen for the Backoffice.
+Clicking on the 'Go to backoffice' link will open up a new tab with the login screen for the Backoffice.
 If you would like to learn more, you can read our documentation for the [Heartcore Backoffice](../The-Headless-Portal).

 ## Environment history